White Mountains Trail Conditions Update

 Colorado Creek Trail: The BLM crew last groomed this trail on Feb.
 27. The trail is in good condition with some drifting in open areas.

-Big Bend Trail: This trail has not yet been broken or groomed by the BLM this season.
+Big Bend Trail: This trail was groomed by the BLM on March 18 and is in good condition.

 Windy Creek Trail: The BLM groomed the lower part of this trail on Feb.
 27. The upper section was last groomed on Jan.
 2. The trail is in good condition, with minor drifting and a few patches of overflow ice a few miles from Windy Gap on the Wolf Run side.

-McKay Creek Trail: The BLM groomed this trail on March 3.
-The trail is in good condition, but recent winds have caused minor drifting in places.
+McKay Creek Trail: The BLM groomed this trail on March 20.
+The trail is in good condition.

-Bear Creek Trail was groomed March 3 and is in good condition.
+Bear Creek Trail was groomed March 20 and is in good condition.
+Some slick ice remains where the trail crosses Champion Creek, but last week's bad overflow ice and water is gone.

 Cabin Reservations and Information